 Today’s competitive enterprise market allows for a massive understanding of clients.
 This technology should be leveraged to not just sell tickets to potential fans of a sport but build a relationship with them.
 A relationship that should engage, excite, and enrich their entire experience.

-Is this a nice perfect world where the right value-add marketing positioning is customized to the consumer specifically.
-Yes, but many pieces of this puzzle can be done right now.
+Is this a perfect world where the right value-add marketing is customized to the consumer specifically.
+No, but many pieces of this puzzle can be done right now.
 The glue of Enrich can be challenging, but the pieces of Engage and Excite are plentiful and available.